The Billiard Congress of America (BCA) will govern play except as noted:

 OBJECT OF THE GAME: The game is Call Shot (for men only) and is played with a cue ball and fifteen object balls, numbered 1 through 15.
 One team must pocket balls of the group numbered 1 through 7 (solid colors), while the other team has 9 through 15 (stripes).
 THE TEAM POCKETING THEIR GROUP FIRST AND THEN LEGALLY POCKETING THE 8-BALL, WINS THE GAME.
 Women are not required to call shots.
 Only when shooting the 8-ball are women required to call the pocket.

-SCOTCH DOUBLES: The billiards format will be alternate shot.
+DOUBLES: The billiards format will be alternate turn.

 CALL SHOT: (Men only must call shot) Obvious balls and pockets do not have to be indicated.
 It is the opponent's right to ask which ball and pocket if he is unsure of the shot.
 Bank shots and combination shots are not considered obvious, and care should be taken in calling both the object ball and the intended pocket.
 When calling the shot it is never necessary to indicate details such as the number of cushions, banks, etc. Any balls pocketed on a foul remain pocketed, regardless of whether they belong to the shooter or opponent.
 The opening break is not a called shot.